rBurgett/technoagorist.com/data/episodes/0034/notes.md

 When I see decentralized, free market solutions that don't discriminate, that freely allow anyone to interact on the market, I am thankful.
 It does not matter to me whether the people who use those are honorable or repugnant or anywhere in-between.
 I am glad that there are options out there for people, because that means there are options for me as well.

-This is Techno-Agorist, episode 34.
+This is TechnoAgorist, episode 34.